cortexlabs/cortex/docs/deployments/batchapi/endpoints.md

 }
 ```

-### S3 files
+#### S3 file paths

 If your input dataset is a list of files such as images/videos in an s3 directory, you can define `file_path_lister` in your request payload to generate a list of S3 file paths.
+You can use `file_path_lister.s3_paths` to specify a list of files or prefixes and`file_path_lister.includes` and `file_path_lister.excludes` to remove unwanted files.
 The list of s3 file paths will be broken up into batches of size `file_path_lister.batch_size`.
+To learn more about fine grained S3 file filtering see the [filter files](#filtering-files) section.

 Make sure that the total size of a batch is less than 256 KiB.

-Upon receiving `file_path_lister` your Batch API will iterate through the `file_path_lister.s3_paths` and generate a collection of s3 files.
-If any of the s3 paths are prefixes, it will add all s3 files in that prefix to the collection of s3 files.
-You can specify a list of glob patterns with `file_path_lister.includes` to only include s3 files in the collection that match at least one of the glob patterns.
-After the include filters run (if they are specified), you can use `file_path_lister.excludes` to remove s3 files from the collection that match at least one of the glob patterns.
-You can use dry run to list out which s3 files will be processed to test out the glob patterns.

 This submission pattern can be useful in the following scenarios: